Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Implementation

 \subsection{Discriminator}

-The discriminator $D$ is a binary classification LSTM model.
-The goal of $D$ is to discriminate between benign requests sampled from the normal-day traffic $\mathcal{N}$ and malicious requests generated by $G$.
-At each time-step $l$, the discriminator takes two inputs: the current request $\bm{x}_l$ and the associated feature condition $\bm{s}_l$, both represented as one-hot vectors.
-After processing each presented sequence of requests and features, $D$ outputs a score between $0$ and $1$, indicating the probability of a normal request.
+The discriminator $D$ aims to discriminate between requests sampled from the given traffic and synthetic requests generated by the generator $G$.
+It is a binary classification LSTM model that takes two inputs: the current request $\bm{x}_l$ and its associated feature condition $\bm{s}_l$, both represented as one-hot vectors. $D$ then outputs a score between $0$ and $1$, indicating the probability of an actual request.

-After training the model, we have both a mimic $C$ and a generator $G$ that generates attack requests.
-First, the mimic takes as input some user-defined class distribution and constructs a relatively small number of features $(\widetilde{\bm{s}}_1, \hdots, \widetilde{\bm{s}}_{L})$ (e.g., $10,000$).
-Next, the generator takes the mimic model constructed features as conditions for generating a large set of requests (e.g., $10,000,000$).
-Using this large set of requests, we construct a score matrix $\bm{S}$ by counting how often a request appears in the set of requests.
-We could then convert $\bm{S}$ into a binary adjacency matrix $\bm{\hat{A}}$ by first setting $s_{ij} = s_{ji} = \max \{s_{ij} , s_{ji}\}$ to get a symmetric matrix, by using simple binarization strategies such as thresholding or choosing top-$k$ entries.
-Such a probabilistic strategy mitigates the issue of leaving out requests with a low count.